bntoine/Vibe_Ribbon/README.md

 **Vibe YT**

-Vibe YT is a second little script to directly turn youtube videos into wav files and a cue file.
+Vibe YT is a second little script to directly turn youtube and SoundCloud links into wav files and a cue file.
 You need yt-dlp to run it.

 ### Why does this exist?